National Security Decision Making: Theory and Practice

 Sample Topics: Media Relations & Crisis Communications; Negotiations; Storytelling

 As the environment continually shifts and changes, leaders need to be able to adapt and alter their organizations to face new challenges, whether these challenges are a new type of enemy, budgetary fluctuation, or technological advance.
-The SSFP business faculty, drawn mostly from UNC’s Kenan-Flager Business School, and corporate executives will challenge students to think critically, creatively, and innovatively about their organizations and management processes.
+The SSFP business faculty, drawn mostly from UNC’s Kenan-Flager Business School will challenge students to think critically, creatively, and innovatively about their organizations and management processes.

 Sample Topics: Anticipating Scenarios; Critical Decision Making; Strategic Innovation